PrefectHQ/prefect/docs/core/about_prefect/why-not-airflow.md

 # Why Not Airflow?

-:::tip Read the original post
+!!! tip Read the original post
     You can view the original version of this post [on our blog](https://medium.com/the-prefect-blog/why-not-airflow-4cfa423299c4).
 :::

 > Why should I choose Prefect over Airflow?